pcf1040-1/GraphRec_PyTorch/README.md

 4. Train models with different loss functions.
 Already trained model checkpoints can be downloaded [here](https://drive.google.com/file/d/1uplhC3elHRqEZWyOZaZahj0gf9Dk8aZc/view?usp=share_link).
 These files contain the best checkpoints for models trained with varying hyperparameters and loss functions.
+Save these checkpoints in **training_results**.

 If you want to train a new model: